Pod People (band): History

 Pod People began in Belconnen, Canberra, in 1991 from the then thriving local heavy music scene which moved from all ages shows to the Terrace Bar in Civic.
 The name was based on the creatures in the film, The Dark Crystal.
 It was originally a reaction against Canberra's heavy metal bands and then changed to heavier guitar-based music.

 The early line-up was quite fluid, but founding members Ivan (guitar) of Precursor and Brad Nicholson (Vocals) of S.I.D. were joined by Duncan (Bass), Paul (guitar) and Adrian Basso (drums).
-The band built upon momentum of some successful party shows in their home base of Havelock House and began playing regularly as well as recording their first demo, 'Just One' at 2XX Radio studios.
+The band built upon the momentum of some successful party shows in their home base of Havelock House and began playing regularly as well as recording their first demo, 'Just One' at 2XX Radio studios.

 The band's sound was influenced by early 1990s stoner bands, Tumbleweed, but they also performed covers of bands such as Mudhoney and Black Sabbath.

 The band played numerous festivals and shows around the Canberra region and in Wollongong, which also had a thriving scene at the time, home to Tumbleweed, Dawn Patrol, Proton Energy Pills and many other bands playing a similar brand of fuzzed out heavy rock.
 They played at the annual Indyfest in 1993 at the Asylum in Civic, and in 1995.
 The band was supported The Tea Party at the New Year's Eve gig at the ANU Bar in 1993.